RM54321/how-to-use-Gimp/README.md

-This is the repository for the guide to using Teracopy in macOs
+This is the repository for the guide to using Teracopy in macOS